 Using a terminal emulator you will need to connect to the LocoBuffer-Blue using the Outgoing COM port installed above.
-Windows comes with HyperTerminal which can be found under Start->All Programs->Accessories->Communications.
+Windows XP comes with HyperTerminal which can be found under Start->All Programs->Accessories->Communications.
 However, Issues have been reported when using Hyperterminal and the Bluetooth serial device.
+HyperTerminal is not included with Window 7.
 The follow examples use a freeware emulator, Tera Term.
 It is available from http://ttssh2.sourceforge.jp/.
 The BlueSMiRF will not echo the commands you send to it so you may want to set "Local Echo" on the terminal emulator.

-The BlueSMiRF Gold module can only be configured from the Bluetooth connection if configuration mode is entered with in 60 seconds of power up.
+The BlueSMiRF modules can only be configured from the Bluetooth connection if configuration mode is entered with in 60 seconds of power up.